3,5-Lutidine

 3,5-Lutidine is a heterocyclic organic compound with the formula (CH_{3})_{2}C_{5}H_{3}N. It is one of several dimethyl-substituted derivatives of pyridine, all of which are referred to as lutidines.
 It is a colorless liquid with mildly basic properties and a pungent odor.
 The compound is a precursor to the drug omeprazole.

-3,5-Lutidine is produced industrially by condensation of acrolein, ammonia, and formaldehyde:
+3,5-Lutidine is produced industrially by condensation of propionaldehyde, ammonia, and formaldehyde: